Mohith-151/FTB/README.md

-# Minimal Roots: Family Tree Builder 🌳
+# FTB: Family Tree Builder 🌳

 A minimalist, high-resolution family tree builder optimized for perfect A3 and A4 physical printing.